crcx/retroforth/RETRO-Book.md

 data corruption and possible crashes.

-# The Return Stack

-RETRO has two stacks.
-The primary one is used to pass data beween words.
-The second one primarily holds return addresses.

-Each time a word is called, the next address is pushed to the return stack.

 # Working With Assembly Language

 RETRO runs on a virtual machine called Nga.
 It provides a